gtag('config', 'AW-16963987033');

 Young woman with purple hair taking an instant photo

-• Better regulate emotions so they can have fulfilling relationships and focus on school and career goals
+• Better deal with emotions so relationships are less stressful and you could focus on school and career goals

-• Have a-ha! moments about what hasn’t been working so they can identify solutions to old problems, like recognizing when they should ask for help or responding to feedback
+• Have a-ha! moments about what hasn’t been working so you can try new ways to solve problems, like recognizing when to ask for help when you feel overwhelmed

 Who can benefit from art therapy?

 Art therapy can benefit people with a variety of therapy needs, and it is not necessary to be an artist to benefit.
-I’ll consider developmental needs based on age, in addition to personal experience with artmaking and specific reasons for seeking therapy.
+When we work together, I’ll consider your specific issues, what you’re hoping to get from therapy, and your experience with artmaking.

 Teens